dustinsterk/AirPlayNotification-AutoApprove/README.md

 Download the .app file and place it in your "Applications" folder in Finder.
 Once you run it once, you must enable the script to have permissions under **Settings->Privacy & Security->Accessibility** to allow it to do the "clicking".

 If you want the raw code you can load the below code into "script editor" and save it as an application [.app] into your applications folder...you **MUST** also check the box "Stay open after run handler" before you save it!
 Don't forget to enable the permissions in Settings as described above.

+You can also look at the code (same as below) if you open the downloaded .app file in the same "script editor" application.
+Once it is packaged as an .app it is saved as binary.

 ```
 use framework "Foundation"